 Now known simply as CDP, the Carbon Disclosure Project was founded in 2000 to encourage environmental transparency and performance improvements through carbon, water, and forest-related disclosures, as well as new plastics disclosures.
-CDP gives reporting companies letter-grade scores in each area that can be viewed by various stakeholders.
+CDP gives reporting companies letter-gradescores in each area that can be viewed by various stakeholders.

-In the following slides, we will be analyzing the key features and differences among five of these frameworks including the EU's CSRD, the IFRS ISSB, the TCFD, the IFRS SASB and the GRI.
+In the following table, we compare and contrast the key features and differences among five of these frameworks including the EU's CSRD, the IFRS ISSB, the TCFD, the IFRS SASB and the GRI.